 |42×42||1067×1067||North America, Europe, Asia|

 (no official name)

-GMA Pallet: In North America, pallet standards were first set by the Grocery Manufacturers Association (GMA).
-The GMA settled on a 48×40-inch pallet as the standard for the grocery industry.
+CBA Pallet: In North America, pallet standards were first set by the Grocery Manufacturers Association (GMA), now rebranded to Consumer Brands Association (CBA).
+The CBA settled on a 48×40-inch pallet as the standard for the grocery industry.
 These GMA spec pallets went on to become the most commonly used pallet in North America across many industries.
 (Note: GMA rebranded to Consumer Brands Association in 2020)